Security Printing and Minting Corporation of India: Organisation structure

-SPMCIL is headed by a board of directors, presided by the chairman and managing director.
-The other board members include three functional directors who head the departments of technology, finance and human resource.
-Apart from the four functional directors, two independent directors are nominated by the Ministry of Finance and one by the Ministry of External Affairs.
-The board also commissions a Chief Vigilance Officer (CVO) who heads the organisation's internal vigilance department.
-His functional responsibilities include managing production planning, maintenance, technology, R&D, logistics, procurement and marketing.
-Every individual unit is headed by a Chief General Manager who functions under the control and directions of the head office.
+SPMCIL is headed by a board of directors, presided by the Chairman and Managing director.
+The other board members include three functional directors who head the technical, finance, and human resources departments.
+Apart from the four functional directors, three directors are Government nominee directors, and the end-user representatives consisting of Reserve Bank of India, Ministry of External Affairs, and Department of Post, each one of them, has one nominee as Director.
+Additionally, two independent directors are nominated by the Ministry of Finance.
+The board also commissions a Chief Vigilance Officer (CVO) who heads the organization's internal vigilance department.
+Each unit of SPMCIL is headed by a Chief General Manager/General Manager HOD who functions under the control and directions of the Head office.

-Human resource
+Human Resource

-The Human Resource Department handles administration, establishment, legal matters, training, personnel and industry relations.
+The Human Resource Department handles administration, establishment, legal, official language, training, personnel, and industrial relations.